-The Long-Awaited Restoration of Historic Bletchley Park
+The Restoration of Historic Bletchley Park

-We’re not finished yet!
-We will shortly be launching a major campaign to raise the final funds to secure our status as a world-class education and heritage site by 2020.
+Still to complete are the Bombe Huts 11 and 11A which are being faithfully restored and presented with exciting new displays, along with sounds and visuals to recreate the wartime ambience.
+The work started in 2014 is ongoing and should be completed in 2015.
+Additionally, we will shortly be launching a major campaign to raise the final funds to secure our status as a world-class education and heritage site by 2020.
 When the Codebreakers, starved of resources, wrote to Winston Churchill asking for help, he wrote "Action this day!
 Make sure they have all they want on extreme priority and report to me that this has been done".

 In much the same way the Codebreakers petitioned for help then, we, too, require help to continue our work.
 Please ensure that Bletchley Park has all it needs today to rightfully become a world-class heritage and education centre by supporting us through your visits and generosity.
 Your contributions are most welcome and urgently needed.